osisoft/OCS-Docs/Content_Portal/add-organize-data/store-data/streams-best-practices.md

 }
 ```

-If the read data API needs to hold events larger than 2GB in memory size, a ``500 - Internal server error`` will be returned.

 ### Increase the Request-Timeout in header

 Increase the Request-Timeout in the header to 5 minutes for large range calls that are requesting 250,000 events in a read call.
 The gateway will send ``408 - Operation timed out error`` if the request needs more than 30 seconds.
 It is possible that these large range requests will take up to 5 minutes.
-The large range of values when held in memory are between 1 GB and 2GB hence need enough time to read and return the data.
+The large range of values that are held in memory are between 1 GB and 2GB so the system needs enough time to read and return the data.

 If multiple calls return ``408 - Operation timed out error`` even after increasing the timeout limit to 300,000 milliseconds (= 300 seconds = 5 minutes), do one of the following: